qmates-tech/openchat-kata/typescript/README.md

 # yarn ...
 ```

-To open a new bash tab in the same container temporary:
+To open a new bash session in the same temporary container:

 ```
 $ docker exec -it openchat-backend bash